Legends in Concert: History

 The pilot production of Legends in Concert in Las Vegas, Nevada, moved from its original location at the Imperial Palace and Hotel Casino to Harrah's Las Vegas on February 23, 2009.
 In February 2013, Legends in Concert moved to The Flamingo Las Vegas.

 The Surfside Beach, SC show, which had been in that location since 1995, moved to the former Club Kryptonite location next to Planet Hollywood at Broadway at the Beach in nearby Myrtle Beach, South Carolina after its final show in the former location on October 6, 2010.

 Legends has begun experimenting with international performances.
 As of 2016, Legends had touring performances, but no permanent international venues.

+These are some milestones in the history of the show: